spacetelescope/spherical_geometry/README.rst

 User documentation
 ==================

-The `sphere` library is a pure Python package for handling spherical polygons that represent arbitrary regions of the sky.
+The `sphere` library is a Python package for handling spherical polygons that represent arbitrary regions of the sky.

 Requirements